Models of Care Toolkit

 In addition to helping patients manage cancer symptoms, primary health care providers enhance whole-person care by treating comorbidities and providing preventive services and psychosocial support.5 Involving a patient’s primary health care team in cancer diagnosis, treatment and survivorship also supports equitable care.

-Connected care models provide the following benefits:
+Connected care models benefits:

 - Enhanced coordination between primary health care and cancer care can reduce wait times and reduce the stress and anxiety associated with a cancer diagnosis7